An introduction from our Chairman

 The Remuneration Committee follows the principles of good corporate governance in relation to the structure of its remuneration policy and, accordingly, takes account of the QCA Corporate Governance Code as adopted by the Board.

-The Board has confirmed that the Group’s overall remuneration policy is designed to attract and retain the best people and provide appropriate incentives to encourage enhanced performance and designed to create growth in shareholder value.
+The Board has confirmed that the Group’s overall remuneration policy is designed to attract and retain the best people and provide appropriate incentives to encourage enhanced performance and create growth in shareholder value.